futuredapp/donut/README.md

 - **[sample-cmp](sample-cmp/)** - **Recommended**: A Compose Multiplatform app that runs on both Android and iOS
   - **Android**: Run directly from Android Studio
   - **iOS**: Open the [iOS project](iosApp/) in Xcode, fix signing errors regarding develompment team ID, and run on iOS devices or simulators
-    - *btw: you can add your team id in [Signing.local.xcconfig.example](iosApp/sampleCmpIOS/Config/Signing.local.xcconfig.example)*
+    - *btw: you can add your team ID in [Signing.local.xcconfig.example](iosApp/sampleCmpIOS/Config/Signing.local.xcconfig.example).
+Remove `.example` from the filename and your `project.pbxproj` won't change.*
   - Features an interactive playground with buttons and sliders to experiment with different configurations
 - **[sample](sample/)** - Legacy Android-only sample app with the original View-based implementation